Signs you should seek emergency treatment

-If you have teeth that do ultimately have to be removed, there are still treatment options available to you – products like implants, dentures, or bridges could replace your missing teeth, so you won’t be stuck with a gap-toothed smile permanently.
+If you have teeth that do ultimately have to be removed, there are still treatment options available to you for missing teeth – products like implants, dentures, or bridges could replace your missing teeth, so you won’t be stuck with a gap-toothed smile permanently.

 To stop this problem from seriously hindering orthodontic treatment, it is important to get the damage assessed at the earliest possible juncture.

-The braces may have to be removed so that the teeth can be treated properly and any breakages repaired to prevent infection – then the dentist can ascertain how much progress has been undone with regards to the brace-wear.
+The braces may have to be removed so that the teeth can be treated properly and any breakages repaired to prevent infection – then the dentist can ascertain how much progress has been made regarding the brace wear.

 This is not usually a problem with removable braces because aligners should still come away relatively easily even if they have been damaged whilst in place over the teeth.